PrismLabsDev/prismchat-api-laravel/README.md

 # Prism Chat Server Laravel

 This repository contains the Prism Chat Server application written in Laravel.
-We plan to have the first version avaliable written in Laravel and eventually create the application using GO.
+We plan to have the first version available written in Laravel and eventually create the application using GO.

 ## Setup Dev Environment